Gothic 3

-Gothic 3 is a fantasy-themed open world action role-playing game for Microsoft Windows developed by Piranha Bytes.
-It is the sequel to Gothic II.
+Gothic 3 is a 2006 action role-playing game for Windows developed by Piranha Bytes.
+It is the sequel to Gothic II and the third game in the Gothic franchise.
+Players control the Nameless Hero, who sails to a new continent overrun with orcs who have enslaved the human kingdom.

-A Collector's Edition was released containing bonus collectible material.
-JoWooD released a standalone expansion, entitled Gothic 3: Forsaken Gods, in November 2008.
+It received mixed reviews from critics for its unfinished state at launch.
+After Piranha Bytes and publisher JoWooD parted ways, bug fixes continued through community patches.
+JoWooD released a standalone expansion, titled Gothic 3: Forsaken Gods, in November 2008.

+Ports of Gothic 3 for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Nintendo Switch 2 are scheduled to be released in November 2026, under the title Gothic 3 Classic.

 Gameplay

 The player must complete quests and slay wild animals and monsters to earn experience and improve skills.
 The game is reputation centric allowing the player to side with a faction.
 While there are six factions in the game, only three are joinable: the Rebels, the Orc mercenaries and the Hashishin.
 The remaining factions are the Rangers, the Nomads and the people of Nordmar.
 The player is able to take advantage of missions to allow either side to take over towns.
 Dialog changes according to in-game actions and behavior.
 The game places a special focus on the interactivity of the environment.
 The controls have been altered slightly with a stronger focus on action.
 Navigation and combat are more mouse-centric, with each mouse button having a different combat action.
 The Nameless Hero can also now wield dual weapons or use a shield.